YehyaS/Dosimetry-App/README.md

 2. **Add Calibration File**: Upload at least one calibration audio file and input the corresponding calibration level in decibels.
 3. **Add Monitoring File**: Upload the monitoring session's audio file.
 4. **Choose Save Folder**: Specify the folder where the analysis results will be saved.
 5. **Run Analysis**: Click "Submit" to begin the analysis.
 Processing time depends on file size.
-Once complete, a window will display the vocal dose table (defined in the [doses.py](./doses.py) file) along with five additional plots.
+Once complete, a window will display the vocal dose table (defined in the [doses.py](./doses.py) file) along with seven additional plots.
 6. **Reset**: To start a new analysis, close the plot window and repeat the steps.
 To fully reset the app, click "Reset."

 ## Contact